alanbuxey/radiator-cui/README.md

 1. Modify cui.cfg and set appropriate username and password for the database you plan to use.

+2. Load CUI.pm during Radiator startup:

+   StartupHook	sub { require "/etc/radiator/Maja_CUI.pm"; };

-2. Modify cui_definitions_file:
+3. Modify cui_definitions_file:
  - set CUI_salt to some "random" string,
  - set CUI_Operator_Name to one of your registered DNS domain names.
  - set CUI_required_Operator_Name flag when Operator-Name is required (default - not required)

-3. Create a database if it is planned to use CUI in accounting - use the cui_sql_def MySQL script.
+4. Create a database if it is planned to use CUI in accounting - use the cui_sql_def MySQL script.

-4. Make the following modifications of the radius.cfg file:
+5. Make the following modifications of the radius.cfg file:
 - include cui.cfg by adding the line

 include %D/cui.cfg